Pat Buchanan 2000 presidential campaign: Butterfly ballot controversy

 In Palm Beach County, Florida, Buchanan received 3,407 votes—which some saw as inconsistent with Palm Beach County's liberal leanings, its large Jewish population and his showing in the rest of the state.
 Another 19,120 ballots cast statewide were disqualified because they recorded votes for multiple presidential candidates, in some cases because of voters accidentally voting for both Gore and Buchanan.
-As a result of the county's now-infamous "butterfly ballot," he is suspected to have gained thousands of inadvertent votes.
-Bush spokesman Ari Fleischer stated, "Palm Beach county is a Pat Buchanan stronghold and that's why Pat Buchanan received 3,407 votes there."
+As a result of the county's notorious "butterfly ballot," he is suspected to have gained thousands of inadvertent votes.
+Bush spokesman Ari Fleischer stated, "Palm Beach County is a Pat Buchanan stronghold and that's why Pat Buchanan received 3,407 votes there."
 The Bush campaign also claimed that at least 17,000 voters in the county had ties to the Reform Party.

 However, Reform Party officials strongly disagreed with Fleischer's assessment, estimating the number of supporters in the county at between 400 and 500; the campaign's Florida coordinator called Fleischer's claim "nonsense".
 The Palm Beach County election official who had designed the ballot agreed that it was "suspicious" that Buchanan had received so many votes from traditionally Democratic, Jewish precincts.
 Appearing on The Today Show, Buchanan said:

 An analysis by the Palm Beach Post, printed in March 2001, concurred with Buchanan's assessment, finding that 5,330 Palm Beach voters overvoted by punching both the holes corresponding to votes for Gore and Buchanan.
 A 2001 study published in the American Political Science Review found that Buchanan's vote share in Palm Beach County was four times greater on election-day ballots than on absentee ballots, which were not created with the butterfly design.